 Welcome to Belton Park Golf Club (Est. 1890).

-One of the finest golf courses in the East Midlands with 27 challenging and attractive holes set in 240 acres of Parkland in the heart of Lincolnshire.
+Belton Park Golf Club (founded in 1890) is one of the finest golf courses in the East Midlands with 27 challenging and attractive holes set in 240 acres of Parkland in the heart of Lincolnshire.
 Enjoy superb views of the local National Trust landscape and see an abundance of wildlife including fallow deer which roam the course.

 Rated in the Golf Monthly Top 100 "Hidden Gems".

 “A Hidden Gem… a golf course that embodies fun from start to finish; one where the scenery, the atmosphere and the feel-good factor count for more than the severity of the test.”